-In a competitive labour market, the challenge for organisations is to differentiate themselves so as to attract and retain talented staff.
+In a competitive labor market, the challenge for organizations is to differentiate themselves so as to attract and retain talented staff.
 The concept of branding the firm for potential and existing employees is a strategic tool for HR professionals.
-The terms ‘employment brand’ and ‘employer brand’ characterise the package of functional, economic and psychological benefits provided by employment and identified with the employing firm.
+The terms ‘employment brand’ and ‘employer brand’ characterize the package of functional, economic and psychological benefits provided by employment and identified with the employing firm.

 Brand and engagement

-A positive correlation between employer brand and employee engagement has been recognised by a number of studies.
-Heger conducted an empirical study which identified a relationship between a strong Employment Value Proposition (EVP), the core component of employer brand, and respondents’ level of engagement.
+A positive correlation between employer brand and employee engagement has been recognized by a number of studies.
+Heger conducted an empirical study which identified a relationship between a strong Employment Value Proposition (EVP), the core component of the employer brand, and respondents’ level of engagement.

 Employer branding activities need to focus on more than talent attraction and retention if they are to deliver enhanced performance.
 A well-defined brand unites employees and creates a feeling of shared purpose and pride in the organization that is a powerful advantage in a competitive marketplace.